hyklux/portfolio-online-shooter-unrealengine/README.md

 ## Pickups
 Pickup class is the base class for all pickup classes.
-OverlapSphere component triggers void OnSphereOverlap(UPrimitiveComponent* OverlappedComponent, AActor* OtherActor, UPrimitiveComponent* OtherComp, int32 OtherBodyIndex, bool bFromSweep, const FHitResult& SweepResult) function when it overlaps with a character.
+OverlapSphere component triggers **OnSphereOverlap(UPrimitiveComponent* OverlappedComponent, AActor* OtherActor, UPrimitiveComponent* OtherComp, int32 OtherBodyIndex, bool bFromSweep, const FHitResult& SweepResult)** function when it overlaps with a character.
 This function is overrided in each inherited pickup class to implement specific features.

 The diagram shows the inheritance relationships of all weapon classes:

 ![online_shooter_pickup_1](https://github.com/hyklux/portfolio-online-shooter-unrealengine/assets/96270683/79896da3-c8a5-4d62-97ef-7957f74951ec)